curv3d/curv/ideas/language/Modules.md

   then the binding is considered static.

-Staticness is a property of expressions which is computed by the semantic analyzer.
+Staticness is a property of expressions which is computed by the semantic analyser.
 Its only role in the language is within the `use` operator: the argument must be a static expression.

 Within the compiler, staticness is relevant to optimization and performance.